KikeVen/python911/_posts/2019-9-28-python-installation-04.md

 This will start downloading the installer on to your computer.

-> The screen shot below shows the laters version for Windows, but if you are using a Mac or Linux system it will show the appropriate installer for your system.
+> The screen shot below shows the latest version for Windows, but if you are using a Mac or Linux system it will show the appropriate installer for your system.

 [<img src="{{ site.baseurl }}/images/python-org_download.png" alt="Python.org download page" style="width: 700px;"/>]({{ site.baseurl }}/)